Venn vs. Float vs. Loop: Choosing the Best Financial Operating System for Your Business

 For businesses operating internationally, efficient global transfers and favourable FX rates help ensure profitability.

-Float - Incurs FX Fees
+Float: Incurs FX Fees

 Float primarily focuses on CAD and USD transactions via its cards.
 While international spending is possible, it incurs FX fees based on the card processor's rates.
 Its core strength isn't specialized global transfers or competitive FX rates for large transfers.

-Loop - Competitive FX Rates
+Loop: Competitive FX Rates

 Loop excels in FX transfers and multi-currency accounts, often promoting competitive mid-market exchange rates and lower transaction fees for global payments.
 This makes Loop a strong contender for businesses with high volumes of international transfers or those receiving payments in foreign currencies.